Written by: Doug Franzen, MD. University of Washington, Seattle, Washington

 Marker Dot Left

-Other sonographers follow the emergency medicine convention of having the indicator marker on the left side of the US screen when imaging the heart.
+Other sonographers use the “abdominal” setting and follow the emergency medicine convention of having the indicator marker on the left side of the US screen when imaging the heart.

-Still others rotate the probe 180o while maintaining the “abdominal” settings to give the appearance of typical cardiac settings.
+Still others maintaining the “abdominal” settings but then rotate the probe 180o to give the appearance of typical cardiac settings.
 While any of these will provide the information you need, at most institutions one is preferred over the other.
 Talk to the ultrasound director at your institution to learn which orientation is preferred.
 It’s good to learn both, as you may ultimately work at an institution that prefers the other way.
 Additionally it is prudent to learn how to adjust the image settings so you can easily toggle from marker dot left to marker dot right.

-In the normal subxiphoid view, a small amount of liver should be seen at the top of the screen, superficial to the right ventricle, with the thicker-walled left ventricle deeper.
+In the normal subxiphoid view (also known as “subcostal”), a small amount of liver should be seen at the top of the screen, superficial to the right ventricle, with the thicker-walled left ventricle deeper.
 The right ventricle is somewhat V-shaped whereas the left ventricle is more U-shaped.
 Using typical emergency medicine conventions (marker dot upper left of screen), the atria will be to the left and the apex to the right on the US screen.
 The entire heart should be surrounded by an echogenic layer of pericardium.